navasmontilla/CAELUM/doc/oldREADME.md

 ## Introduction

-This repository includes a very high-order CFD solver for academic purposes.
-The solver allows the use of 1-st, 3-rd, 5-th and 7-th order WENO, TENO and linear reconstruction in space.
+This repository includes a 3D solver of the compressible Euler equations for academic purposes.
+The solver uses a 1-st, 3-rd, 5-th and 7-th order WENO, TENO and linear reconstructions, SSPRK3 time updating and HLL/HLLC solvers.

 This code allows the simulation of:

-- Linear transport
+- Linear scalar transport
 - Burgers' equation
 - Compressible Euler equations